pythonanywhere/help_pages/articles/NakedDomains.md

 that's not listed above, that *does* offer redirects from HTTPS URLs.

-If you're using a registrar that doesn't support redirects from HTTPS, you're probably still fine, for the reasons mentioned above -- unless your domain is a `.dev` one.
+If you're using a registrar that doesn't support redirects from HTTPS, you're probably still fine, for the reasons mentioned above -- unless your domain is an HSTS one.

 If you're on `.dev`, or need redirects from `https://yourdomain.com` for some other reason, and your registrar doesn't support it, you'll need to use a third-party